Code-Institute-Submissions/recipe-world/README.md

     Filter          - allows users to filter the searched recipes by having them open the ,,Meal Types" menu and choose a type
-    New Recipes     - allows users to upload new recipes by having them click on the ,,New Recipe" button Users Recipes   - allows users to filter their own recipes by having them click on the ,,My recipes" button Edit Recipes    - allows users to edit their own recipes by clicking on the "Blue Pens" next to the name of the meals Favoritize      - allows users to favoritize/remove(from favorites) recipes by having them click on the "Heart Icons" under the recipes
+    New Recipes     - allows users to upload new recipes by having them click on the ,,New Recipe" button Users Recipes   - allows users to filter their own recipes by having them click on the ,,My recipes" button Edit Recipes    - allows users to edit their own recipes by clicking on the "Black Pens" next to the name of the meals Favoritize      - allows users to favoritize/remove(from favorites) recipes by having them click on the "Heart Icons" under the recipes
     Users Favorites - allows users to filter their favorite recipes by having them click on the ,,My favorites" button Sign Out        - allows users to sign out by having them click on ,,Sign Out" button